JordanHofer92/Project-3/README.md

 ### Most Proudest
      Getting Picture replace working with JavaScript

 ### Least Proudest
       Not getting Promises and code.
 It is really disheartening.

+ ## Post-Project Retrospective

+ ### 1. Share how that experience was for you working on that project
+        As with any type of work, I found that you gain more understanding and confidence as you do more work on the project.
+I like that I am gaining more confidence.

+ ### 2. What is the 1 thing you are proud for the group, and 1 thing you are proud of for yourself?
+        Group - very proud of the way everyone came together to solve issues and designed the site.
+Speaking from experience, groups sometimes can clash.
+Our group got along.

+        Myself - Proud that I am getting the harder concepts down.
+Though I have a ways to go, I know I can do it.

+ ### 3. What is 1 key learning you will take away from this project?
+        If a solution doesn't seem to be possible, tske  break.
+Come back to the table and you will end up finding a solution.

+ ### 4. What is one thing you want to challenge yourself on in the next project?
+        I would like to do some of the more difficult taks so I can understand them better.